Dr. Michael G. Martin, Director of Choral Activities

 Mrs. Sterman is the Assistant Director of Choral Activities at Hilliard Darby High School.
 She graduated summa cum laude from The Ohio State University with a Bachelor's of Music Education and Theatre Minor.
 While at OSU, she received numerous music and leadership scholarships and awards.
 She held officer positions in various organizations, including The OSU chapter of the American Choral Director's Association, The OSU Women's Glee Club, and the Undergraduate Music Council.
 Mrs. Sterman is the conductor of the Darby Women's Chorale, Women’s Chorus, and Women in White, and she is the assistant conductor for Symphonic Choir, Concert Choir, and Chamber Choir.
 In addition, she teaches general music at Heritage Middle School, assists with various Heritage choirs, and music directs the Darby musical.

 Mrs. Sterman’s choirs have toured throughout Ohio and have received superior ratings at the Ohio Music Education Association Contest.
 In addition, they have participated in various collegiate workshops and collaborative concerts, and they have worked with notable conductors such as Dr. Craig Jessop and Dr. Kristina MacMullen.
-They have also toured throughout Ireland, including a performance at St. Patrick’s Cathedral in Dublin.
+They have also toured throughout Italy and Ireland, including a performance at St. Patrick’s Cathedral in Dublin.

 Ms. Casey L. Cook